samirak93/analytics/_posts/2018-05-20-Animation-and-Convex-Hull-in-Bokeh.md

     inputs = widgetbox(freq)

-Now if you run the bokeh serve again, you should be able to see the slider and the dynamic plot.
+Now if you run the bokeh serve again, you should be able to see the slider and the plot gets updated based on the change in the slider.

 ![enter image description here](https://raw.githubusercontent.com/samirak93/analytics/gh-pages/blog_images/images/blog2/Screen%20Shot%202018-05-20%20at%201.22.17%20PM.png)